Location

 Location Description

-Each of these countries has a universal healthcare system, but that doesn’t mean that they do things the same.
+Each of these countries has a universal healthcare system, but that doesn’t mean that they do things the same way.
 They each embrace different types of traditional and alternative medicine, and have varying policies and structures that impact healthcare delivery.
-In 2000 when the World Health Organization last ranked healthcare systems the Czech Republic ranked #48, Portugal ranked #12, and the US ranked #37.
-With rich culture and history, combined with modern amenities of large cities, there is so much to explore and learn in these beautiful countries.
+The last time the World Health Organization ranked healthcare systems Spain ranked #7, the US ranked #37, and Estonia ranked #77.
+With rich culture and history, combined with modern amenities of large cities, there is so much to explore and learn in these beautiful and fascinating locations.

 Director